 Most people specially the younger generation, have a lot of misconceptions about Spirituality.
 So let us first understand what these misconceptions are, that is what is not Spirituality.

 There is no connection whatsoever between education which gives worldly pleasures and ignorance about Spirituality.
 Approximately 80% of the people from each of the following groups - illiterate, those with primary education, those with secondary education, graduates and post-graduates are ignorant about Spirituality, as they have no formal education in it.
-An example of such ignorance can be seen in the article, ‘The Ganesh idol from the aesthetic point of view’ which appeared in a local daily.
-In this article a famous artist writes, ‘The traditional Ganesh idol is considered as one of the most beautiful sculptures.
+An example of such ignorance can be seen in the article, ‘Shree Ganēsh idol from the aesthetic point of view’ which appeared in a local daily.
+In this article a famous artist writes, ‘The traditional Shree Ganesh idol is considered as one of the most beautiful sculptures.
 I feel like congratulating the anonymous sculptor, the first to materialise this innovative idea into reality’.
-That Ganapati (Lord Ganesh) is an idea, is ignorance by itself.
-Deities like Ganapati are not imaginary, they really exist and even have a form.
+Shree Ganapati is an idea, is ignorance by itself.
+Deities like Shree Ganapati are not imaginary, they really exist and even have a form.
 This is what that poor writer does not know.

 Click here to read more.